Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Exact and approximation algorithms

 \section{Exact and approximation algorithms}

-A reconfiguration algorithm provides a deterministic procedure that can be implemented as a sequence of programmable instructions to compute a valid solution to a given reconfiguration problem. \emph{Exact algorithms} return solutions that are provably optimal, whereas \emph{approximation algorithms} return approximate solutions with provable guarantees on their distance to the optimal solution.
+A reconfiguration algorithm provides a deterministic procedure that can be implemented as a sequence of programmable instructions to compute a valid solution to a given reconfiguration problem. \emph{Exact algorithms} return solutions that are provably optimal, whereas \emph{approximation algorithms} return approximate solutions with provable guarantees on their distance to an optimal solution.
 In other words, $\mu$-approximation algorithms return solutions that are at most (at least) $\mu$ times the optimal value in the case of a minimization (maximization) problem.

-We have previously discussed exact and approximation algorithms to solve reconfiguration problems on graphs from a theoretical standpoint~\cite{Cooper2021}.
-We now review three algorithms that are relevant for the present study: (1)~the exact tree algorithm, (2)~the minimum-weight perfect matching algorithm, and (3)~the 3-approximation algorithm.
+We have previously studied exact and approximation algorithms to solve reconfiguration problems on graphs from a theoretical standpoint~\cite{Cooper2024}.
+We now briefly describe four such algorithms: (1)~ the exact tree algorithm, (2)~the exact 1D algorithm, (3)~the minimum-weight maximum-cardinality matching (MWMCM) algorithm, and (4)~the 3-approximation (3-approx) algorithm.

 The \emph{exact tree algorithm} is an exact reconfiguration algorithm on trees, i.e., graphs in which any pair of vertices is connected by exactly one path, which is defined as a finite sequence of edges.
-An example of a tree is a one-dimensional chain.
 The exact tree algorithm returns a sequence of elementary displacement operations whose number is the minimum required to solve the reconfiguration problem.
 These operations can be further batched into a sequence of parallel control operations that minimize the number of control steps or total reconfiguration time.
-This algorithm is readily amenable to efficient implementation on computing hardware, including both CPUs and GPUs.
+This algorithm runs in time linear in the number of vertices in the tree~\cite{Calinescu2007}, and is readily amenable to efficient implementation on computing hardware.